 The Axial Skeleton consists of your skull and your spine.
-Your Appendicular Skeleton is the attachment of all those bones seen in the appendages.
+Your appendicular skeleton is the attachment of all those bones seen in the appendages.

-Doctors of chiropractic can adjust the bones that articulate within these appendages.
+Extremity adjusting by doctors of chiropractic can adjust the bones that articulate within these appendages.
 A “dislocation” is a complete separation, as seen often in the shoulder, when the upper arm or humerous is separated from the scapular and/or clavicle in a joint separation.
 A “dis-articulation” is less than a complete “dis-location”.
 In athletes, this is common, the athlete will complain of shoulder pain, as a result of possibly a shoulder sprain.
 It is effective to treat the sprain, but the Chiropractor works to re-establish the normal joint functin between clavicle, scapulae, thoracic and cervical spine, and humerous.
 Unless these joints are functioning properly, the sprain may never heal.
-Fibrosis of the healing tissue, and/or joint effusion, with joint irritation may persist, unless there is some effort made to re-estalish normal joint funtion, via chiropractic manipulation and/or adjusting of that shoulder.
+Fibrosis of the healing tissue, and/or joint effusion, with joint irritation may persist, unless there is some effort made to re-estalish normal joint function, via chiropractic manipulation and/or adjusting of that shoulder.

 This same effort is effective in the treatment of: